About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Gravity theories

-Point i) is of major importance in the study of this (in)equivalence within a path integral quantization of both theories as it indicates the appearance of non-trivial insertions as one transforms the functional measure from $\mathcal{D}e\mathcal{D}A$ to $\mathcal{D}g\mathcal{D}\Gamma$.
-Point ii) reflects the one-to-many nature of the ``inverse'' transformations.
-Indeed, while a non-holonomic description has a single holonomic counterpart, a holonomic description has infinitely many non-holonomic versions.
-This is, of course, due to gauge-theoretical nature of the latter description.
-All these non-holonomic versions of a single holonomic description are $GL\left(n,\mathbb{R}\right)$ gauge transformations of each other -- thus, defining only one single physical theory.
-Finally, point iii) can be relaxed at the expense of a fixed space topology.
-As we will discuss in more details in Section \ref{sec:discussions}, this generally breaks any otherwise established equivalence between holonomic \textit{versus} non-holonomic descriptions.
+Point (i) is of major importance in the study of this (in)equivalence within a path integral quantization of both theories.
+It indicates the appearance of non-trivial insertions if one transforms the functional measure from $\mathcal{D}e\mathcal{D}A$ to $\mathcal{D}g\mathcal{D}\Gamma$.
+Point (ii) reflects the one-to-many nature of the \textquote{inverse} transformations.
+While a non-holonomic description has a unique holonomic counterpart, a holonomic description has infinitely many non-holonomic versions.
+All of these versions are $GL\left(n,\mathbb{R}\right)$ gauge transformations of each other --- thus, define only one single physical theory.
+Finally, point (iii) can be relaxed at the expense of a fixed space topology~\cite{geroch1967,tipler1977,horowitz1991,borde1994,borde1999,heveling2022}, and the equivalence between EC and ECSK\@.

-The above facts are well established and can be summarized in the following diagram:
+The above facts are well established and can be summarized in the following commutative diagram:

-The key question we would like to address now is how general this known equivalence really is, assuming an invertible veilbein.
-Can it be extended to dynamics other then EC \textit{versus} ECSK?
-For instance, does it hold for generic metric-affine theories of gravity, where the Lagrangian is a generic function of the fields and their derivatives up to arbitrary, though finite, order?
-In the next section we answer this question at the classical level.
+It is not known in the literature how general this equivalence is.
+In particular, if it is valid for general metric-affine dynamics --- which lacks projective symmetry.
+As mentioned in Section~\ref{sec:introduction}, we do expect it to break quantum mechanically.
+And, classically, we do know~\ref{dia:equivalence} breaks in degenerate spacetime regions.
+The present work provides a more complete picture of this scenario.
+In Section~\ref{sec:on-shell_equivalence}, we extend~\ref{dia:equivalence} to very general metric-affine dynamics at any spacetime dimensions.
+The results make very clear that an invertible \textit{vielbein} is a general requirement for it to hold.
+Additionally, in Section~\ref{sec:geometric_picture}, we give its geometrical formulation, and clarify its underlying physical meaning.